RailingResi/rails-example-recipes/README.md

 There is a svg image and a pixel image in the draft.
 Move both over to the asset pipeline and use

 This step should be a git commit!

+- We left the mediaquery part in the css.
+All other Parts are now in the sass file.
+- We had to import the files in the application.css

+#4.
+Add a header image
+Pick a free image to be the header image of this app.
+Choose an image that is available in a size of at least 2000px width.

+Create a version with 1000px width and one with 2000px width

+Add them as background images to the header.
+Use url(<%= asset_path 'header.jpg' %>) in the css or sass file.

+#5.